citomni/docs/concepts/architecture.md

 - Minimal layers.
 - Clear responsibility boundaries around persistence and transport.
+- Stable public extension contracts only where they earn their existence.
 - Explicit wiring and deterministic merges.
 - Domain-shaped arrays as the lingua franca.
 - Operation as the transport-agnostic orchestration layer, introduced only when it earns its existence.